kamranahmedse/developer-roadmap/src/data/roadmaps/golang/content/for-range@j0w6e8Pksh30PKDvXj3yk.md

-# for range
+# for-range

-The `for range` loop in Go provides a convenient way to iterate over arrays, slices, maps, strings, and channels.
-It automatically handles iteration logic and provides access to both index/key and value for each element.
-When ranging over slices or arrays, you get index and value; over maps, you get key and value; over strings, you get byte index and rune value; and over channels, you get the received values.
-You can use the blank identifier `_` to ignore index/key if you only need values.
-The range loop is essential for processing collections and is more idiomatic and safer than manual index-based iteration in most cases.
+Special form of for loop for iterating over arrays, slices, maps, strings, and channels.
+Returns index/key and value.
+For strings, returns rune index and rune value.
+For channels, returns only values.
+Use blank identifier `_` to ignore unwanted return values.